TheColvinCo/colvin-deploy-action/README.md

 - `BUILD_USE_WORKSPACE` - If we want to add the stage workspace at the end of the build-args to make the build dynamic according to the environment.

+- `DNS_ZONE` - DNS zone ID in Google Cloud DNS.

+- `DNS_DOMAIN` - DNS zone root domain.

+- `STAGE_URL_FORMAT` - Format of the subdomain used by the APP, the tag {STAGE} will be replaced by the chosen environment.

+- `SLACK_EMOJI` - Emoticon of notifications in Slack.